 Peter J. Eyre is a partner in Crowell & Moring's Government Contracts Group.
-In 2013, Peter was recognized nationally by Chambers USA as an Up & Coming Government Contracts attorney and named to the National Law Journal's list of "40 Under 40 Rising Stars."
+In 2014, Peter was recognized nationally by Chambers USA as an Up & Coming Government Contracts attorney and named to the National Law Journal's list of "40 Under 40 Rising Stars."

 Peter's practice includes a wide range of litigation, counseling, and transactional capabilities, including: compliance reviews; enhancing and implementing compliance programs; due diligence in the transactional context; structuring transactions; dispute resolution; bid protests; complex investigations relating to the civil False Claims Act, the Anti-Kickback Act, the Procurement Integrity Act, and other civil and criminal matters; grants and related requirements; GSA Schedule contracting; contract negotiation and administration; suspension and debarment proceedings; and mandatory disclosures.

 Peter also serves as the coordinator of the Construction Industry Ethics and Compliance Initiative and helps to lead the firm's education practice.
 Recent engagements include:

 - Represented major government contractors in investigations relating to the civil False Claims Act, the Anti-Kickback Act, and the Procurement Integrity Act.